-Urns and cremation containers are also far less expensive than caskets.
+Urns and cremation containers are typically far less expensive than caskets.
 They can be as simple or elaborate as a family prefers — or as their budget allows.
-Learn more about the cremation situation.

 You can click here for a more comprehensive understanding of all the costs associated with choosing cremation, and how they stack up against the many fees incurred for a traditional burial and funeral.

 Cremation Allows Flexibility in Memorial Planning

 A potential issue with traditional burial is that it must occur soon after the passing.
 Services must be planned within days, meaning out-of-town family and friends must scramble to travel.
 This can lead to:

 - Expensive plane tickets

 - Paying for hotel stays

 - Paying for gas and other travel expenses

 This kind of emotional, physical, and financial stress only adds to an already devastating situation.
 It can be overwhelming to handle all at once, especially when your priority should be grieving with your family.